WVU-CS330-2025-01-Group01/beach-day/README.md

 # Beach Day
 This is Group 1's project for the Spring 2025 semester of CS 330.
-Beach Day is a webapp designed to allow users to effectively plan a trip to the beach.
+Beach Day is a web app designed to allow users to effectively plan a trip to the beach.
 Users can enter a specified beach to retrieve data on its weather reports, forecasts, and beach information.
 The app is also personalizable as users can save a list of favorited beaches to their profile.
 Furthermore, users can enter personal events for which dynamic alerts will be sent to their